learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 module MetaDancing

   def metadata
-    "This class produces object that love to dance." end end
+    "This class produces an object that love to dance." end end
 ```